 Who Is Jorge Colindres?

-But before Radical, Jorge was a venture capitalist.
-Reading 200+ machine learning research papers, he grew frustrated.
-He watched AI companies build calendar optimizers and email copy generators while the technology capable of solving humanity's hardest problems went to waste.
+Jorge is Radical AI's cofounder.
+Before Radical, he was a venture capitalist.
+While reviewing pitch after pitch from AI startups, he grew frustrated.
+He watched companies build calendar optimizers and email copy generators while the technology capable of solving humanity's hardest problems went untapped.
 The moment of clarity came sitting next to his co-founder Joseph: "Why are we not solving cancer with machine learning?"
 That question became the company.

-The Creator in Jorge shows up most in his willingness to question the entire operating model.
-Legacy materials companies — Dow, DuPont, 3M, BASF — have been around 100+ years and make billions.
+What sets Jorge apart is his willingness to question the entire operating model.
+Legacy materials companies have been around 100+ years and make billions.
 They're not incentivized to invent the future.
-So instead of selling designs to them, Radical AI is building a fully verticalized company to discover, process, scale, and manufacture materials end-to-end.
+So instead of selling designs to them, Radical AI is building a fully verticalized company.
 That's not an incremental improvement.
-That's a deliberate choice to rebuild the entire category from first principles.
+That's a deliberate choice to rebuild the entire category from first principles — because Jorge saw the connection between domains that the established players keep separate.

 The Story Behind Radical AI